There comes a time in most cars’ lives when their owner decides it is time to move on.

 However, if you get a ton of responses for your ad, you might not need to lower the price at all.
-You can always lower your price on future postings, but you can’t likely raise the price if you have a ton of interest because people would balk at you.
+You can always lower your price on future postings, but you can’t very easily raise the price if you have a ton of interest.

-If you take just a little bit of time, put effort into cleaning your car, take awesome descriptive pictures, making an awesome car sales description and research your price point, then selling your car yourself can earn you hundreds or thousands of dollars above the average used car trade-in or sale.
+If you take just a little bit of time, put effort into cleaning your car, take awesome descriptive pictures, make an awesome car sales description and research your price point, then selling your car yourself can earn you hundreds or thousands of dollars above the average used car trade-in.